dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 export class AppModule { }
 ```

-We also have to update the grocery list component to use the new route that we have created on our backend.
+Besides that, we have to update the grocery list component to use the new route that we have created on our backend.
 We will make three changes to this component:

 1. We will make it implements `OnInit` lifecycle hook, which will trigger the ajax request to the newly created route that responds with the users grocery list.
 2. We will add a new private property called `getList` that represents the path to this new route.